johanvdk1/Nut-config-Eaton5px/README.md

 Configuration for Eaton5px
 Connections:
  - outlet unswitched: critical equipment and Proxmox pve.
 Keep internet and landline running.
  - outlet group 1: Truenas.
 Own nut client, shuts down 300 secs after ups reports ONBATT.
 Allows files to be saved by users on laptops.
+LAN Switch and 1 AP on unswitched outlet.
  - outlet group 2: Shed group.
 Switch off to prolong battery runtime, just wait a few minutes in case of a short power interruption.
    Proxmox pve will control (switch off) group 1 and go standby after 600 seconds.